Notion Mail for Airtable Users? What You Actually Need

 Can Notion Mail save emails to Airtable?

-No. Notion Mail's native sync only writes to Notion databases.
-There is no Airtable destination, no Airtable field mapping, and no attachment field support.
-If your team tracks work in Airtable, Notion Mail doesn't get the email there.
+No, and its native sync is being shut down in September 2026 anyway.
+It only ever wrote to Notion databases.
+There was no Airtable destination, no Airtable field mapping, and no attachment field support.
+If your team tracks work in Airtable, Notion Mail never got the email there.

 Could I sync Notion Mail to Airtable through a Notion-to-Airtable bridge?